-›› About The Apricot Grove ›› The Apricot Grove Trainings ›› About Our Faculty & Team ›› Educational Policies ›› FAQ’s
+›› The Apricot Grove Trainings ›› About Edward Neal MD ›› About Our Faculty & Team ›› Educational Policies ›› FAQ’s

-Join us we explore the deeper nature of the cosmos as detailed in the Huangdi Neijing.
-This course allows individuals to enroll in the first semester of the 2-Year Mentorship as a standalone option.
+Explore the deeper nature of the cosmos as detailed in the Huangdi Neijing.
+This course allows individuals to enroll in the first semester of the 2-Year Postgraduate Mentorship as a standalone option.

 The Apricot Grove is a diverse, purpose-driven community of healthcare professionals, scholars, artists, and others committed to human transformation and global well-being through the study and preservation of traditional medical knowledge.

 Nèijīng Nature-Based Medicine (NNBM) is a comprehensive system of healthcare developed by Dr. Edward Neal over more than twenty-five years of research into the Huángdì Nèijīng text.
-This research employs the methods of Classical Text Archaeology (CTA) to put the ancient ideas and principles of the Nèijīng into modern practice.
-NNBM aims to apply these foundational concepts to understand health and illness, offering new approaches to medical practice and global healthcare.
+The aim is to apply these foundational concepts to understand health and illness, offering new approaches to medical practice and global healthcare.

 Classical Text Archaeology provides a structured method for interpreting early Chinese medical texts like the Huangdi Neijing, treating them as archaeological sites to uncover their deeper meaning through careful, systematic analysis.